Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Constraints on the Bloch vector and angular parameters -- for

-Further, it is informative to see what are the allowed values of $\theta_i$ and $\theta_j$ in different directions in the two-dimensional section as we move away from the center in the four-D sphere.
-To do this, we replace with $n_i=r\cos(\phi)$ and $n_j=r\sin(\phi)$ in Eq.(\ref{twosec}), so that
+Further, it is informative to see the allowed values of $\theta_i$ and $\theta_j$ in different directions in the two-dimensional section as we move away from the center in the sphere ($\mathbb{R}^4$).
+To do this, we replace with $n_i=r\cos\alpha$ and $n_j=r\sin\alpha$ in Eq.(\ref{twosec}), so that

-We note that when $r\leq0.5$, the above inequality is satisfied for all values of $\theta_i$ and $\theta_j$ $\in$ \{0,$\pi$\}.
-Moreover, to find what are the allowed values of $\theta_i$ and $\theta_j$ as we move away from the origin in a radial direction, we do a 3D plot of the allowed region between $r$, $\theta_i$ and $\theta_j$ by fixing the directions determined by $\phi$ in fig.\ref{twosectheta}, where $\phi$ is the angle the direction makes with $n_i$. \\